 It was looking grim.

 Harold sent out 163 query letters to literary agents and not one of them asked to see more material or offer him representation.
-I was shocked and embarrassed.
+I was shocked.
 Now, I’m not completely responsible for my clients getting agents interested in their work, but I do have a 95% success rate.
 And, in Harold’s case, I helped him develop the book.
 So his success (or failure) was, in more ways than one, my success or failure.

 I got on the phone with Harold

 He wanted to know if the query letter needed to be tweaked.
 I told him no. In some cases I’ll change something.
 In other cases, like this one, I didn’t see anything that I could do to the query to improve it.
 We simply needed to find an agent who liked the concept of Harold’s book enough to give it a chance.

 I told Harold not give up on himself, the project, me, or my process.
 I told him to continue trusting me, even though he had no tangible reason to do so.
 I reminded him that I know what sells because I’m a former literary agent.
 And I told him to send out more queries.